Aboriginal and Torres Strait Islander Visual Arts and Crafts

 The issues paper was released on 21 September 2021.

 Initial submissions were due by 13 December 2021.

 The Commission sought further information and feedback following the release of a draft report on 19 July 2022.

 Final report to Government and release

-The final study report is to be handed to the Australian Government in November 2022 and publicly released shortly after.
+The final study report was handed to the Australian Government on 29 November 2022 and was publicly released on 13 December 2022.

 It examines the value, nature and structure of markets for Aboriginal and Torres Strait Islander visual arts and crafts, and makes recommendations to the Australian Government to address deficiencies in these markets.